 8. LAW, WAIVERS, MISCELLANEOUS.
 THIS GUARANTY SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
 Guarantor WAIVES all right to require marshaling of assets and liabilities, sale in inverse order of alienation, notice of disposition of collateral and notice of acceptance of this Guaranty.
-The Transaction Procedures set forth in the Contracts are acknowledged and agreed to by Guarantor and Guarantor agrees not to contest the validity or enforceability of any Transaction entered into in accordance with the Transaction Procedures under applicable law relating to whether certain agreements are to be in writing or signed by the Party to be thereby bound No term or provision of this Guaranty shall be amended, modified, altered, waived, supplemented or terminated except in a writing signed by the parties hereto.
+The Transaction Procedures set forth in the Contracts are acknowledged and agreed to by Guarantor and Guarantor agrees not to contest the validity or enforceability of any Transaction entered into in accordance with the Transaction Procedures under applicable law relating to whether certain agreements are to be in writing or signed by the Party to be thereby bound or for any other reason.
+No term or provision of this Guaranty shall be amended, modified, altered, waived, supplemented or terminated except in a writing signed by the parties hereto.
 All capitalized terms used in this Guaranty and not herein defined shall have the meanings attributed to them in the Contracts.
 This Guaranty shall be binding upon and inure to the benefit of and be enforceable by the respective successors and assigns of Guarantor and Contract Party.
+However, this Guaranty may not be assigned or delegated by Guarantor without Contract Party’s prior written consent.
 This Guaranty embodies the entire agreement and understanding between Guarantor and Contract Party and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.
 This Guaranty may be executed in any number of counterparts, each of which shall be an original, but all of which together shall constitute one document.
+All actions or proceedings arising directly, indirectly or otherwise in connection with, out of, related to, or from this Guaranty shall be litigated only under the jurisdiction of any and all state and federal courts located within the County of Harris, State of Texas.

 9. PRIOR GUARANTY.
 Guarantor has heretofore issued to Contract Party and Engage Energy Canada, L.P. that certain Guaranty Agreement dated as of June 1, 1998 (the “Old Guaranty”) covering certain obligations of the Obligors and Enron Canada Corp.
-By acceptance hereof, Contract Party acknowledges and agrees that this Guaranty supersedes and replaces th Old Guaranty and that the Old Guaranty is hereby terminated
+By acceptance hereof, Contract Party acknowledges and agrees that this Guaranty supersedes and replaces the Old Guaranty and that the Old Guaranty is hereby terminated insofar as it respects Contract Party.

 The parties hereto have caused this Guaranty to be executed as of the day and year first above written.